landowark/submissions/README.md

 ## Check existing Run:

-1. Details of existing runs can be checked by double clicking on the row of interest in the summary sheet on the right of the 'Submissions' tab.
+1. Details of existing runs can be checked by double-clicking on the row of interest in the summary sheet on the right of the 'Submissions' tab.
 2. All information available on the run should be available in the resulting text window.
    1. This information can be exported by clicking 'Export DOCX' at the top.